 In connection with the SPG Acquisition, we entered into a senior credit agreement with a syndicate of financial institutions.
 The senior secured credit facilities initially consisted of (i) a seven-year \$725 million term loan facility and (ii) a six-year, \$250 million revolving credit facility for general corporate purposes.
 As of October 31, 2006, the term loan facility had been permanently repaid in full and may not be redrawn.
 The revolving credit facility was increased to \$375 million in the fourth quarter of fiscal year 2007.
 During the fourth quarter of fiscal year 2008, our revolving credit facility was impacted by the bankruptcy of Lehman Brothers Holdings Inc., or Lehman.
-As a result of the bankruptcy, we can no longer utilize Lehman's credit commitment of \$60 million, thus reducing total availability under our revolving credit facility to \$315 million.
-In July 2009, Lehman assigned \$35 million of its credit commitment to Barclays Bank PLC, which resulted in total availability under our revolving credit facility increasing to \$350 million.
+As a result of the bankruptcy, we can no longer utilize Lehman's credit commitment of \$60 million, thus reducing our revolving credit facility to \$315 million.